calaldees/teacherEducation/teacherEducation/mentors/_email_templates.md

 Student teachers are expected to use their e-portfolio as their essential working space, including to plan lessons, to complete their mentor meeting journal, to set their weekly targets and to reflect on observing other’s lessons.
 Other sections may be added over the course of the year.

-You can access XXXXX’s ePortfolio here:
+You can access XXXX’s OneNote ePortfolio here:

+This is a "Read Only" link for you as a mentor
 (Please get back to me if you hit a problem with this link)

---
+--- Contacting me

-Above all, and in summary, I see my role as being one of assisting you in helping your student teacher to reach their full potential over the course of the year.
+I see my role as being one of assisting you in helping your student teacher to reach their full potential over the course of the year.
 I also believe in open channels of communication, so if you should need to contact me on any issue regarding either the placement requirements or the progress of your student teacher, please do so by: allan.callaghan@canterbury.ac.uk
 Booking an MSTeams online meeting at https://outlook.office.com/bookwithme/user/3e0385ef8fb340e38b6686624a78dda0@canterbury.ac.uk?anonymous&ep=pcard (Both of these are echoed in my email signature)

+It would be good to have a 15min "Early Impressions" remote video call with you over the next couple of weeks to see how XXX is settling in and to answer any questions of yours.
+Please use the booking system link above to select a time that is continent for you.

+---

 I am very grateful for your assistance in helping to train our next generation of outstanding teachers in Computing and I look forward to working with you over the course of the year.

 Kind regards,